Sign up for Free

 While Volkswagen Credit doesn’t list specific loan amounts or rates on its website, you could use its payment estimator tool to get an idea of what financing through VW may look like.
 The APR for a 2019 Volkswagen Atlas, one of VW’s most expensive vehicles, for example, tops out at 11.9% for a 72-month loan with no down payment or trade-in.

-VW also doesn’t specify minimum credit scores, but the best rates tend to go to those with the best credit.
+VW also doesn’t specify minimum credit scores, but the lowest rates tend to go to those with the excellent credit.
 Manufacturers often consider a borrower’s credit history, income and the choice of vehicle.
 The median credit score of auto buyers at time of origination in third quarter of 2018 was 704.
 Those with a lower credit score are not completely out of luck — you could show potential lenders proof of steady employment and low debt to obtain what’s known as a “tier bump.”
 Many car manufacturers sort loan applicants into tiers but your tier isn’t dependent on your credit score alone; a large down payment, high assets or income may convince them you’re a safe bet for repaying the loan.

-Those with the best credit may qualify for low or 0% APR specials, one of the biggest advantages of financing through a car manufacturer.
+Those with excellent credit may qualify for low or 0% APR specials, one of the biggest advantages of financing through a car manufacturer.
 We didn’t see any 0% deals at press time, but Volkswagen did have low APR deals, which can also vary by region.
 Volkswagen also offers an array of other incentives across all the brands in the Volkswagen Group.

 Keep in mind that such deals can come and go and might not be available in your area or on the particular model you’ve been eyeing.
 Visit the Volkswagen website to see what offers may be available in your region.